ahuxtable1327/overlook-hotel/README.md

 - `cd` into the repository on your local machine
 - Run `npm install`
 - Run `npm start`

+A local API was used to retrieve data for this project.
+Below is the link to the API and instructions for using it.
 - `git clone` this [API repository](https://github.com/turingschool-examples/overlook-api)
 - Run `npm install`
 - Run `npm start`